Wonderfully fresh-tasting and versatile, Israeli salad consists of finely chopped vegetables dressed with olive oil and lemon juice.

 We seed the tomatoes because otherwise, they would release too much liquid into the salad.
 As mentioned above, the same goes for cucumbers, if you use American cucumbers.

 You could, but that's very nontraditional.
 Back in Israel, I never encountered a salad made with cherry tomatoes.
-Not even once, and I had spent 28 years in Israel and have visited numerous times since relocating to the United States.
+Not even once, and I had spent my first 28 years in Israel and have visited numerous times since relocating to the United States.

-Having said that, recipes are all about making them your own... so if you prefer cherry tomatoes, by all means, feel free to use them!
+Having said that, recipes are all about making them your own.
+So, if you prefer cherry tomatoes, by all means, feel free to use them!

 Serving Suggestions